Kehinde-Crypto/neone/README.md

 1. The bot starts by validating the wallet type and permissions.
 2. It then monitors the wallet balance periodically.
+3. When funds are detected, it automatically transfers them to the specified receiver.

+---

+## **WalletConnect Integration**

+The bot now supports importing wallets using WalletConnect:

+1. Use the `/import` command to start the WalletConnect flow.
+2. Click the "Connect Wallet" button to open the WalletConnect web app.
+3. Scan the QR code with your wallet app or use a deep link.
+4. Approve the connection in your wallet.
+5. Enter the receiver address when prompted.
+6. The wallet will be imported and monitored for funds.

+This provides a more secure way to import wallets without sharing private keys.

 ---